sighupio/fury-kubernetes-logging/elasticsearch-triple/README.md

 - Elasticsearch cluster with `3` nodes
 - Listens on port `9200` for client connections
 - Listens on port `9300` for node-to-node connections
 - Uses default unicast Zen Discovery module to discover Elasticsearch nodes
 - Resource limits are `2000m` for CPU and `3G` for memory
-- Requires `30Gi` storage (with default storage type of Provider)
+- Requires `30Gi` storage
 - Only a single Elasticsearch node can be deployed on each node of cluster
-- Prometheus exporter integrated to expose Elasticsearch metrics
+- Prometheus exporter to expose Elasticsearch metrics
 - Metrics are scraped by Prometheus every `30s`